artainmo/web-development/other/docker/README.md

 Docker also has the benefit of being able to create different environments for different micro-services in one software application.<br>
 Virtual machines also enable this but docker containers are more lightweight and thus are faster and easier.

+Docker images are container templates/configurations, you can create one yourself in a dockerfile or use one from https://hub.docker.com/.<br>
+Docker daemon is a local background service that manages the containers.<br>
+Docker client is a terminal/command-line-application that can be used to communicate with the docker daemon.<br>
+Until recently Docker didn't run on native Mac or Windows OS, so another tool was created, Docker-Machine, which creates a virtual machine (using yet another tool, e.g. Oracle VirtualBox), runs Docker on that VM, and helps coordinate between the host OS and the Docker VM.
+Today by using 'Docker desktop' Mac and windows do not necessitate docker-machine anymore.

 Docker has to be installed differently on different OS.<br>
 `docker --version` can be used to verify docker is installed.

-Docker images are container templates/configurations, you can create one yourself in a dockerfile or use one from https://hub.docker.com/.<br>
-Docker daemon is a local background service that manages the containers.<br>
-Docker client is a terminal/command-line-application that can be used to communicate with the docker daemon.

 `docker info` returns the status of current containers and images.<br>
 `docker ps -a` returns all running containers, ps means “Process Status” and -a means all (both stopped and running) containers.<br>